An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Experimental Results and Analyses

-\subsubsection{Ground Truths and Reported Detector Performance}
+\subsection{Ground Truths and Reported Detector Performance}

+The detector ranks (measured as AUC$\bar{\textrm{P}}$R \cite{Lampert13b}) when evaluated using different GTs were determined, and in three of the case studies (Segmentation, Fissure, and Blood Vessel) three rankings emerged, which are described in Table \ref{tbl:detector_ranks}.
+In the Landslide case study only one emerged due to the low inter-annotator variance.
+In the Fissure, Landslide, and Blood Vessel case studies these ranks reflect the results of the correlation analyses: the top ranked detectors (2D GWLC, SVM, and GMM) and the bottom ranked detectors (Top-Hat and KNN) correspond to either the highest correlations or the lowest drops in correlation observed in the previous section (see Table \ref{tbl:detector_correlations}).
+Furthermore, in the Fissure case study the ranking observed is not determined by the level of annotator expertise.
+This corroborates the lack of distinction between different expertise levels in the dendrogram presented in Figure~\ref{fig:FISSURE_dendrogram}.

+In the Segmentation case study, however, the algorithms with the highest correlation (UCM) and the highest CCO to CCI increase (GP) are ranked at the middle or bottom.
+On one hand this can be attributed to the relatively high annotation variance and the overall low correlation between detector output and the annotator agreement (Table \ref{tbl:detector_correlations}).
+On the other hand it should also be considered that the correlations are derived using all of the annotated pixels, while the $\bar{\textrm{P}}$-R curves are calculated using GTs that were thinned to a width of one pixel and the TP rates calculated with a tolerance to small mismatches of the segmentation boundary.
+This not only highlights the sensitivity of evaluating algorithms using different GTs that exhibit high variance, but also illustrates how different evaluation strategies can provoke different outcomes.

-The rankings of the detectors' performance (measured as AUC) when evaluated using different GTs was determined, and three rankings emerged, as described in Table \ref{tbl:FISSURE_detector_ranks}.
-These rankings the results of the correlation analyses, the 2D GWLC detector is consistently ranked first (by $19$ of the GTs) and the top-hat detector last.
-These correspond to the highest and lowest drops in correlation observed in the previous section, see Table \ref{tbl:FISSURE_detector_correlations}.
-Furthermore, a majority of the individual annotations give the same ranking as the SIMPLE-GT, and 0.5-GT ground truths, however, when the 0.75-GT, Any-GT, STAPLE-GT, and LSML-GT ground truths are under consideration, the ranking is perturbed.
-Therefore, the method of calculating the GT influences the detectors' ranking.
-More importantly, the ranking derived using a $75$\% voting strategy is in disagreement with that obtained using all of the thirteen annotator judgements individually, and this appears to be in contradiction to what should be expected.
-To illustrate these ranks, the $\bar{\textrm{P}}$-R curves for all four detectors evaluated using the STAPLE-GT, 0.5-GT, and 0.75-GT are plotted in Figure \ref{fig:FISSURE_ranking_ipr_curves}, each colour represents one of the rankings presented in Table \ref{tbl:FISSURE_detector_ranks} (to be concise, subsequent case studies only present the table of rankings).
+In the Fissure case study, a majority of the individual annotations give the same ranking as obtained using the SIMPLE-GT, and 0.5-GT, however, when the 0.75-GT, Any-GT, STAPLE-GT, and LSML-GT are under consideration, the ranking changes---the method of calculating the GT influences detector ranking.
+More importantly, the ranking derived using a \SI{75}{\percent} voting strategy (Fissure) and LSML (Blood Vessel) are in disagreement with that obtained using the individual annotations, which contradicts what should be expected.
+To illustrate ranks in the Fissure case study, the $\bar{\textrm{P}}$-R curves for all four detectors evaluated using the STAPLE-GT, 0.5-GT, and 0.75-GT are plotted in Figure \ref{fig:FISSURE_ranking_ipr_curves}, each colour represents one of the rankings presented in Table IVb.